DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/schema_definitions.md

 ## Utilizing Schema Definitions

 `Schema` definitions serve multiple roles in the AaC DSL.
-Some examples are provided below for common use cases: custom data structures, registering unique root keys, and crafting message interfaces.
+Some examples are provided below for common use cases: crafting message interfaces, custom data structures, and defining new definition instance types.

 ### Crafting Message Interfaces